Breasts Still Obscene in Eugene

 But wait!
 This joint has female-identifying lockers.
 And my teacher opened class talking about the intuitive nature of Cancer season, citing Robin Williams’ innate skill for reading his audience.
 A sign.
 A Cancer myself, I read that the crowd wouldn’t be thrilled to see boobs, but they’d get over it and focus on their hip-flexors.
 It’s Eugene ‘21.
 And this business touts a safe space.

 Fifteen minutes in, when I really got flowing, I slipped my pink tank top onto the floor.
 I focused on my poses.
 The class proceeded normally.
 I had a great hour recalibrating my muscles and mind.
 My heart-opener stretches were especially free.
-After Savasana, while folks dutifully sprayed their mats, no one reproached me.
+After savasana, while folks dutifully sprayed their mats, no one reproached me.
 What could they say?
 I was shirtless among three others.
 In Oregon, public indecency only includes genitalia or sexual intent.
 I wasn’t trying to arouse anyone.
 I was downward-dogging.

 I left the building clothed and titillated by promises of the future.
 My mom, who often disagrees with me politically, was excited to hear.
 “I’ve always wanted to do that and be comfier,” she commiserated, “but wouldn’t dare.”
 Our world, I thought, just needs a little nudge to settle into proportion.